LoginRadius/python-sdk/README.md

 <h6 id="RemoveEmail-delete-"> Account Remove Email (DELETE)</h6>
- Use this API to Remove emails from a user Account  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-email-delete)
+ Use this API to remove emails from a user Account  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-email-delete)

  ```